pantsjj/PromptKeeper-ext/docs/maturity-assessment.md

 # Maturity Self-Assessment

-## Current Status: "v2.0 – Focused, Production-Ready for Power Users"
+## Current Status: "v2.1 – Polished & Production-Ready for Power Users"

 ### Strengths (Competitive Advantage)
 *   **Privacy-First**: All prompts are stored locally in `chrome.storage` with optional backup to the user’s own Google Drive AppData.
 No third-party servers, no API keys.